 - At its meeting on 4 April 2019, the Authority agreed to amendments to Standing Orders.
 The amendments were as follows: - The creation of a Programme Committee, to replace the Member Project Steering Group.
-A dedicated programme committee will strengthen decision making by allowing it to receive reports on progress of the NLHPP, consider and agree strategies relating to the programme and take decisions on matters such as procurement strategy and contract letting. - Allow the Programme Director to agree variations to existing contracts related to the NLHPP. - Create the role of Employment and Skills Adviser.
+A dedicated programme committee will strengthen decision making by allowing it to receive reports on progress of the North London Heat and Power Project, consider and agree strategies relating to the programme and take decisions on matters such as procurement strategy and contract letting. - Allow the Programme Director to agree variations to existing contracts related to the NLHPP, - Create the role of Employment and Skills Adviser.
 The role would advise Authority officers on diversity an inclusion issues as well as how to develop schemes that promote apprenticeships, skills training and local employment opportunities, - Allow that the seal can be held in the safe custody of the Managing Director; this will allow the seal to be held at the offices of the Authority rather than in offices of Camden Council. - The Authority began a review of the 2015 treasury management agreement with the London Borough of Camden to ensure that it still reflects the requirements of both parties.
-This work is ongoing and is anticipated to be completed by December 2020. - All staff received refresher training in the year on all mandatory learning packages including the information handling, fraud awareness and inclusion modules. - On 25 June 2020 deputations were made at the North London Waste Authority Meeting concerning the NLHPP.
-Responses were provided and the Authority continues to engage with the general public, including north London residents to inform them about the case for the project, its costs, benefits and value.
+This work is ongoing and is anticipated to be completed by December 2020. - All staff received refresher training in the year on all mandatory learning packages including the information handling, fraud awareness and inclusion modules.